FP-22-23/java-term-project-LuisGomezdeTerreros/README.md

 - Factory class for building Movie objects:

 -_readMovies (String filename )_ Creates an object of type Movies from the information collected in the csv file, whose path is given as a parameter.
 -_parseLine (String s)_ Receives a type String and does the parse returning a type Movie.
 -_parsegenres ( String gen)_ parses the genres, separaiting them by commas and adding them to a list returning a List<String>
 -_parseRuntime (String runtime)_ parses the runtime, taking out the " min" and converting it to a Intger.
-- _parseCertificate ( String certificate)_  parses the certificates, depending on the String it will assign one of the four different certificates that are.
+-_parseCertificate ( String certificate)_  parses the certificates, depending on the String it will assign one of the four different certificates that are.

 ### Type Container - Movies

 **Properties:**
 - **List<Movie> Movies**,  consultable and modifiable.

 **Constructors:**
   - C1: Default constructor.
 Create a Movies object with no saved games.
   - C2: Constructor with a parameter of type Collection<Movie>.
 Creates an object of type Movies with the movies included in the collection given as a parameter.
   - C3: Constructor with a parameter of type Stream<Movie>.
 Creates a Movies object with the movies included in the given Stream

 ***Equality criteria**.
 -They are equal if they have the same movies.
-### Other operations
+**Other operations**
+- _Integer getNumberMovies( )_ Gives the number of number of Movie in movies.
+- _void addMovie(Movie movie)_ Adds a movie to movies.
+- _addCollectiona(Collection<Movie> t) Adds a elemento of type Collection<Movie> to the container.
+- _void removeMovie(Movie m)_ Removes an element of type Movie from the container.
+- _Boolean existsMovie ( String title)_ Returns a Boolean value True if exist the String title given to method, if it dosen't exist it returns a false value.
+- _Double averageMetascore ( )_ Returns the average Metascore.
+- _ArrayList<Movie> moreGrossThan (Integer gross )_  Returns a List<Movie> with the movies with a higher gross than the one that it's given to the method.
+- _Map<Integer, List<String>> mapImbdratingmoviesnames()_ Returns a map in which the keys are the Imbd rating and the values and the values a list of titles of movies with that Imbd rating.
+- _Map<Integer , Integer> mapAboveYearGross(Integer year)_  Returns a map in which the key are the years in which movies were released and the values are the gross of all the movies released that year.
+Filter by movies released after a given year.
+- _Boolean existMovieStreams ( String title)_ Returns a Boolean value True if exist the String title given to method, if it dosen't exist it returns false value.
+Done with streams.
+- _Double averageMetascoreStream()_ Returns the average Metascore .
+Done with streams.
+- _List<Movie> moreGrossThanStream (Integer gross )_ Returns a List<Movie> with the movies with a higher gross than the one that it's given to the method.
+Done with streams.
+- _String maxRuntimeAfterDate ( LocalDate date)_  Returns the title of the movie with biggest runtime that has been released after a given date.
+- _List<Movie> moviesContainGenreSortbyRuntime ( String genre )_ Return a List<Movie> sorted by runtime , which contain a given genre.
+- _ Map<Integer , Integer> mapYearGrossAboveYearStream(Integer year)_  Returns a map in which the key are the years in which movies were released and the values are the total gross of all the movies released that year.
+Filter by movies released after a given year.
+Done with Streams.
+- _ Map<Integer, List<String>> mapImbdratingmoviesnamesStream()_ Returns a map in which the keys are the Imbd rating and the keys and the values a list of titles of movies with that Imbd rating.
+Done with streams.
+- _Set<Integer >  setYearsaboveImbdrating( Integer Imbd)_ Returns set of years with movies above a IMBD rating.
+- _Map<Certificate, String> mapCertificateTiltewithMaxNo_Votes()_  Returns a Map<Certificate, String> in which the keys are of type enum Certificate and the values are the titles of the movies with the highest grossing with that certificate.
+- _Map<Certificate, List<String>> mapCertificateDirectorSortByImbdrating ()_  Returns a map in which the keys are certificates and values are a list of directors sorted by their IMBD rating
+- _Entry<String, Integer> directorHighestImbd_  Makes a Map in which the keys are the titles of the movies and the values are the IMBD rating.
+Then returns the Entry<String, Integer> WIth the director and their movie with highest IMBD rating.